German court appoints VW CFO to supervisory board

-HAMBURG (Reuters) - A German court said on Wednesday it had appointed Volkswagen (VOWG_p.DE) finance chief Hans Dieter Poetsch to the carmaker’s supervisory board at management’s request.
+HAMBURG, Oct 7 (Reuters) - A German court said on Wednesday it had appointed Volkswagen finance chief Hans Dieter Poetsch to the carmaker’s supervisory board at management’s request.

 The appointment is limited until the group’s next shareholders’ meeting, the Braunschweig court said.